-Traditionally Fish Pose is performed with the legs in Padmasana.
-Since Padmasana is beyond the capacity of most beginning students, here we’ll work either with the knees bent, feet on the floor, or with the legs straight pressed against the floor.
+Traditionally Fish Pose is performed with the legs in Padmasana (Lotus Pose).
+Since Padmasana is beyond the capacity of most beginning students, here we’ll work either with the knees bent, feet on the floor, or with the legs extended straight and pressed against the floor.

 - Stretches the deep hip flexors (psoas) and the muscles (intercostals) between the ribs